-The EAC is facilitated by Merredyth McManus, Director of Retention, and Jessica Nash, Intereim Director of First and Second Year Experience, and is comprised of:
+The EAC is facilitated by Merredyth McManus, Director of Retention and comprised of:

 Any member of the community who knows of a student in suicidal crisis should contact the Counseling Center at extension 6423 or 563-333-6423 or Security at extension 6104 or 563-333-6104.

 For more information about the Early Alert Council, contact the Director of Retention at 563-333-6481 or the director of First and Second Year Experience at 563-333-5828.